kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/3919-customized-recommender-vpa/README.md

 - Allow the VPA object to specify a customized recommender to use.
 - Allow the VPA object to use the default recommender when no recommender is specified.
+- Don't block future changes that will allow a VPA object to use multiple recommenders at the same time.

 ### Non-Goals